 VersionOne Access Tokens provide a secure and streamlined approach for authenticating with the VersionOne API.
-They are more secure than Basic Authentication, yet much simpler to use than OAuth 2.0 Authentication.
+They are more secure than Basic Authentication.
 Access Tokens can be used for API access no matter what authentication method your VersionOne instance is configured to use, including SAML SSO.

 Key advantages of using VersionOne Access Tokens include: